osg-htc/research-facilitation/docs/index.md

 -------

-The mission of OSG Connect Research Facilitation Team is to advance the work of researchers and campuses via participation in OSG, through consultations on services and upstart, training and documentation, and channels for ongoing support.
+The mission of OSG Connect Research Facilitation Team is to advance the work of researchers and campuses via participation in OSG, through consultations on service selection and upstart, training and documentation, and channels for ongoing support.

 For researchers, the RF Team supports all use of the [OSG Connect](https://www.osgconnect.net/) service,